 The considerably rarer Phase 1s are rapidly becoming more collectable, but are on the whole worth slightly less with the exception of absolutely original and low-mileage examples.
 Offering the greatest value are the most common ’87-90 Phase 1.5 cars.
 Most GTIs are fitted with a factory sunroof, meaning that non-sunroof cars do carry a premium.

 Although we’re not covering them in detail here, there are also other performance variants of the 205 that are well worth seeking out.
-The 205 XS uses the 1360cc 85bhp TU engine, and is a whole lot lighter than the GTI, offering a surprisingly fun driving experience.
+The 205 XS uses the 1360cc 85bhp TU engine, and is a whole lot lighter than the GTI, offering a surprising amount of fun.
 The later UK-market Rallye was also similar in concept to this model, although fitted with a lower-powered 75bhp engine.
 These are no longer the bargain they once were though.

-It’s the left-hand drive European-market Rallye (fitted with wider arch spats and white steel wheels) that is more highly coveted than the GTI today.
-This was a stripped-out hardcore road car, built to be eligible for under 1300cc rallying.
+It’s the left-hand drive European-market Rallye (fitted with wider arch spats and white steel wheels) that is even more coveted than the GTI.
+This stripped-out hardcore road car was originally built to be eligible for under 1300cc rallying.
 Featuring a 1294cc version of the smaller 1.1-litre TU engine, the addition of twin Weber carbs pushed power to just over 100bhp, which endowed the 790kg 205 surprising performance.

 Although no automatic GTI was ever produced (other than a handful of special order vehicles) there was a limited run of 1.9-litre automatic Gentry models, offered with a high spec.
 Although featuring the GTI’s body styling, this was more of a luxury-orientated car, lacking the sports suspension of the GTI.

 ||119lb ft @ 4750rpm